Mads Vibe-Hastrup

+Early life

 Vibe-Hastrup was born in Helsingør.

-He turned professional in 1999.
+Professional career

+In 1999, Vibe-Hastrup turned professional.
 Vibe-Hastrup qualified for the European Tour after finishing 11th on the 2001 Challenge Tour rankings.
 Since then he has struggled to establish himself on the elite tour, regaining his card for the 2003 and 2007 seasons at qualifying school, and returning to the second tier Challenge Tour in 2006.

 Vibe-Hastrup has only broken into the top 100 on the European Tour Order of Merit on one occasion, in 2007, when he finished in 61st place.
 That same season, he won his first tournament on the European Tour at the 2007 Open de Madrid Valle Romano, which granted him a two-year exemption on the tour, and finished runner-up in the Celtic Manor Wales Open.
 He was unable to maintain that form into 2008, making only seven cuts as he slipped to 177th on the money list.
 He lost his card in 2009 and returned to the Challenge Tour.